-• Uncacheable (UC)-Reads from, and writes to, UC memory are not cacheable.
+- Uncacheable (UC)-Reads from, and writes to, UC memory are not cacheable.
 Reads from UC memory cannot be speculative.
 Write-combining to UC memory is not allowed.
-Reads from or writes to UC memory cause the write buffers to be written to memory and be invalidated prior to the access to UC memory.

-The UC memory type is useful for memory-mapped I/O devices where strict ordering of reads and writes is important.

-• Cache Disable (CD)-The CD memory type is a form of uncacheable memory type that occurs when caches are disabled (CR0.CD=1).
-With CD memory, it is possible for the address to be cached due to an earlier cacheable access, or due to two virtual-addresses aliasing to a single physical address.
+Reads from or writes to UC memory cause the write buffers to be written to memory and be invalidated prior to the access to UC memory. - The UC memory type is useful for memory-mapped I/O devices where strict ordering of reads and writes is important. - Cache Disable (CD)-The CD memory type is a form of uncacheable memory type that is inferred when the L1 caches are disabled but not invalidated, or for certain conflicting memory type assignments from the Page Attribute Table (PAT) and Memory Type Range Register (MTRR) mechanisms.
+The former case occurs when caches are disabled by setting CR0.CD to 1 without invalidating the caches with either the INVD or WBINVD instruction for any reference to a region designated as a cacheable.
+The latter case occurs when a specific type has been assigned to a virtual page via PAT, and a conflicting type has been assigned to the mapped physical page via an MTRR (see "Combined Effect of MTRRs and PAT" on page 200 and "Combining Memory Types, MTRRs" on page 473 for details).

 For the L1 data cache and the L2 cache, reads from, and writes to, CD memory that hit the cache cause the cache line to be invalidated before accessing main memory.
-If the cache line is in the modified state, the line is written to main memory and then invalidated.
+If the cache line is in the modified state, the line is written to main memory prior to being invalidated.
+The access is allowed to proceed after the invalidation is complete.

-For the L1 instruction cache, reads from CD memory that hit the cache read the cached instructions rather than access main memory.
-Reads that miss the cache access main memory and do not cause cache-line replacement.
+For the L1 instruction cache, instruction fetches from CD memory that hit the cache read the cached instructions rather than access main memory.
+Instruction fetches that miss the cache access main memory and do not cause cache-line replacement.
+Writes to CD memory that hit in the instruction cache cause the line to be invalidated.